Self-Awareness - Available Virtually or In-Person

 • Learn to recognise some common barriers to self-awareness, including projection, transference and resistance

 • Learn the technique of “philosophical meditation” to begin to get to grips with the hidden beliefs that lie behind our everyday feelings and behaviour

 What characterises mastery of this skill?

-Highly self-aware employees practice philosophical meditation (or other forms of meta-cognition) on a regular basis by reflecting on their thoughts.
-They know and take into account that their thoughts are influenced by the unconscious part of the mind.
-They work to actively recognise, understand, and reshape their inner dialogue.
-At work, they might demonstrate self-awareness through a very conscious process of decision-making and through admitting vulnerabilities to colleagues, clients, and managers.
-They often ask for feedback, actively reflect on it and reevaluate the feedback to better understand how others see them.
+Highly self-aware employees understand the influence of their unconscious thought processes.
+At work, they might demonstrate self-awareness through a careful process of decision-making and by admitting vulnerabilities to colleagues, clients and managers.
+They often ask for feedback, in order to better understand how others see them.

 What characterises a lack of this skill?